We offer innovative, cost-effective and high-quality legal services and business support to businesses seeking a presence in the UK.

 Q. Can I bring my family with me?

-A. Your family members (spouse, civil partner and children under 18 years old) can apply to come to the UK as your dependents.
+A. Your eligible family members (spouse, civil partner and children under 18 years old) can apply to join you in the UK as your dependents.

 Q. Do business/investor visa routes lead to British nationality?